Despite some political uncertainties, there have been some distinctly positive recent points of note for the clean energy sector.

 The latest energy and emissions projections from the Department for Energy and Industrial Strategy (BEIS) have suggested that there is likely to be continuous energy demand decline up to 2025.

 But this isn’t the whole story, with the years after 2025 looking far less rosy.
-The report explains that emissions for the domestic residential sector are expected to increase by 10 per cent by 2035, with final energy demand increasing by around 13 per cent.
+The report explains that emissions for the domestic residential sector are expected to increase by 10% by 2035, with final energy demand increasing by around 13%.